checkly/docs.checklyhq.com/site/content/learn/headless/basics-selectors.md

     parent: "Getting started"
 ---

-With Puppeteer and Playwright, as well as with most other UI automation tools, elements on the UI are referenced through element selectors.
-Becoming proficient in the use of selectors is a hard requirement for writing scripts; an eye for good, solid selectors can make the difference between unstable (or "flaky") high-maintenace script and solid, reliable ones.
+Puppeteer, Playwright and most other UI automation tools reference UI elements through selectors.
+Becoming proficient in the use of selectors is a hard requirement for writing scripts.
+An eye for good, solid selectors can make the difference between unstable (or "flaky") high-maintenace scripts and solid, reliable ones.

 This guide aims to get new users started with selectors, and to serve a refresher for more experienced automators.
 Even though some content will be specific to Puppeteer and Playwright, most principles will apply to most, if not all, UI automation tools.